Epistle of Barnabas: Date of composition

 In 16.3–4, the Epistle of Barnabas reads:

 Furthermore he says again, "Behold, those who tore down this temple will themselves build it."
 It is happening.
 For because of their fighting it was torn down by the enemies.
 And now the very servants of the enemies will themselves rebuild it.

 As commonly interpreted, this passage places the Epistle after the destruction of the Second Temple in AD 70.
 It also places the Epistle before the Bar Kokhba revolt of AD 132, after which there could have been no hope that the Romans would help to rebuild the temple.
 The document must therefore come from the period between the two Jewish revolts.
 Attempts at identifying a more precise date are conjectures.
-The Encyclopædia Britannica puts the latest possible date at AD 130, and for the actual date of composition gives "circa AD 100".
-Its 1911 edition opted strongly for "the reign of Vespasian (AD 70-79)", shortly after the Catholic Encyclopedia had preferred AD 130−131 in an article by Paulin Ladeuze, and AD 96−98 in an article by John Bertram Peterson.
+The Encyclopædia Britannica puts the latest possible date at AD 130, and gives the actual date of composition at "circa AD 100".
+Its 1911 edition opted strongly for "the reign of Vespasian (AD 70–79)", shortly after the Catholic Encyclopedia had preferred AD 130−131 in an article by Paulin Ladeuze, and AD 96−98 in an article by John Bertram Peterson.
 On a more precise dating within the limits associated with the Jerusalem temple there is thus an "absence of scholarly consensus".

 Jay Curry Treat comments on the absence in the Epistle of Barnabas (except for a possible reference to the phrase "Many are called, but few are chosen" in the Gospel according to Matthew) of citations from the New Testament:

 Although Barnabas 4:14 appears to quote Matt 22:14, it must remain an open question whether the Barnabas circle knew written gospels.
 Based on Koester's analysis (1957: 125–27, 157), it appears more likely that Barnabas stood in the living oral tradition used by the written gospels.
 For example, the reference to gall and vinegar in Barnabas 7:3, 5 seems to preserve an early stage of tradition that influenced the formation of the passion narratives in the Gospel of Peter and the synoptic gospels.